 In this chapter, the first subsections are general.
 The later subsections contain specific engineering data relevant to enable setting up and programming the robot.
-Chapter describes and defines safety-related functions particularly relevant for collaborative applications.

-Instructions and guidance provided in chapter as well as in section are particularly important.
+Chapter 2.10 Safety-related Functions and Interfaces on page 28 describes and defines safety-related functions particularly relevant for collaborative applications.
+Instructions and guidance provided in chapter 2.10 Safety-related Functions and Interfaces on page 28 as well as in section 2 Safety above are particularly important.
 It is essential to observe and follow all assembly instructions and guidance provided in other chapters and parts of this manual.